ClaireGMIT/ProgrammingProjectNOV2019/README.md

 ## 5. 04DEC
 Explained the theory of Cream consistency measurement and hte various inputs which impact cream consistency result.
 References were added.

+## 6. 05 Dec 1
+Provide more of a background on my required dataset inclduing the distribution types.